M-DISC: The 1000-Year Backup for Generations

 M-DISC technology comes in several formats:

-- DVD M-DISC (4.7GB capacity) - very hard to find, and super expensive!
+- DVD M-DISC (4.7GB capacity) - very hard to find, and super expensive.
+I don't recommend these at all!

 I've found the 100GB BD-R XL M-DISCs offer the best value for my archival needs.
 As digital assets like photos and videos continue to grow in size, the larger capacity minimizes the number of discs needed while providing better price-per-GB value in the long run.
 In my experience, the extra cost is justified by the convenience of managing fewer discs and the time saved during the burning process.